alaaeddinezammel/spring-graphql/README.md

 poc: spring boot + graphql
 just hit run as spring boot application

-& and put this url inthe browser http://localhost:8055/graphiql
+& and put this url in the browser http://localhost:8055/graphiql

 and enjoy testing api